cepdnaclk/e19-co225-student-results-management-system-webapp/README.md

 ## 📋 Features

-1. **User Registration:** Allow undergraduate students to register and create an account in the system.
+**Allocated to Group 12**

-2. **Course Registration:** Enable batch administrators or student field administrators to register courses, providing course details such as course code, name, credits, and coordinator.
+1. **Course Registration:** Enable batch administrators or student field administrators to register courses, providing course details such as course code, name, credits, and coordinator.

+2. **Result Editing Restrictions:** Once the coordinator uploads the results, students cannot edit those results further (results in a closed state).
+Coordinator's results replace any manually entered results by students.

+3. **Grade Privacy:** Students can only view their own grades and cannot see others' grades.

+4. **Required Exam Marks Calculation:** When continuous assessment marks are entered, students should be able to calculate the required exam marks needed to achieve an expected grade for a particular course.

+5. **Student Rank:** Based on the confirmed marks entered, the system should display the rank of the student within the batch and field.

+**Allocated to Group 07**

+6. **User Registration:** Allow undergraduate students to register and create an account in the system.

-3. **Grade Upload:** Allow administrators to request course coordinators to upload final grades for courses.
+7. **Grade Upload:** Allow administrators to request course coordinators to upload final grades for courses.
 Course coordinators can upload grades without login/signup or choose to sign up.

-4. **Result Editing Restrictions:** Once the coordinator uploads the results, students cannot edit those results further (results in a closed state).
-Coordinator's results replace any manually entered results by students.

-5. **Manual Result Entry:** If the coordinator hasn't uploaded the results, students can enter their total final confirmed marks or grades through the application (results in an open state).
+8. **Manual Result Entry:** If the coordinator hasn't uploaded the results, students can enter their total final confirmed marks or grades through the application (results in an open state).

-6. **Grade Privacy:** Students can only view their own grades and cannot see others' grades.

-7. **GPA Calculation:** Provide a feature for students to calculate their current Grade Point Average (GPA) based on the entered grades.
+9. **GPA Calculation:** Provide a feature for students to calculate their current Grade Point Average (GPA) based on the entered grades.

-8. **Expected GPA Calculation:** Allow users to enter their expected GPA, and the system calculates the necessary grades for each semester to achieve the expected GPA in upcoming semesters.
+10. **Expected GPA Calculation:** Allow users to enter their expected GPA, and the system calculates the necessary grades for each semester to achieve the expected GPA in upcoming semesters.

-9. **Required Exam Marks Calculation:** When continuous assessment marks are entered, students should be able to calculate the required exam marks needed to achieve an expected grade for a particular course.

-10. **Student Rank:** Based on the confirmed marks entered, the system should display the rank of the student within the batch and field.
+## 📋 Additional Implementations

+**Implemented By Group 12**

+11. JUnit Testing on Course/Assesment Handling

+12. Spring Secure on Course/Assesment System

+**Implemented By Group 07**

+13. JUnit Testing on User/Results Handling

+14. Spring Secure on User/Grade System

 ## Screenshots

 ![Screenshot 1](/images/screenshot1.png)